The Caledonian Pipes and Drums of Billings is a non-profit organization whose stated mission is to preserve

-The band currently performs in 10-20 parades, highland games, memorial services,
+The band currently performs in 10-15 parades, memorial services, highland

-and community events throughout Montana, Wyoming, Idaho, and Saskatchewan each year.
-It is a non-profit 501 (c3) corporation
+games, and community events throughout Montana and Wyoming each year.
+It is a non-profit 501 (c3) corporation and thus can

-and thus can receive tax-deductable contributions.
-Usually a fee is charged for performing depending on nature of the event,
+receive tax-deductable contributions.
+Usually a fee is charged for performing depending on nature of the event, travel required,